• Skip to primary navigation

 Top Tips

-• While tart green apples are delicious in this dessert, I really recommend a blend of apples.
+• While tart green apples are delicious in this dessert, I recommend a blend of apples.
 It gives the best flavor and texture!

 • I love using a pretty casserole dish or pie pan for this recipe.
 It isn't necessary, but I love it for serving.